 If a USB device such as a pen drive or USB CD/DVD ROM drive is attached to any external USB port, a beep code means that the device is recognized, powered and initialized.
 Each USB port will issue a beep once an external device is ready for use.

-These beep codes do not signal any errors, they are by design to advise the user of USB readiness during POST and when attaching external devices.
+These beep codes do not signal any errors.
+They are designed to advise the user of USB readiness during POST and while attaching external devices.

-This USB Beep is OS Independent
+This USB Beep is OS Independent.